ULL-MFP-AET/ull-mfp-aet.github.io/tema0-introduccion/practicas/p04-t0-aprender-jekyll/README.md

 ## Jekyll Collections

+Jekyll Collections is the way Jekyll extends the functionality Jekyll provides for Posts to other user defined collections of documents (like lessons or task assignments in a web site course or departments or people in a school web site).

+### Posts is A Hard-Coded Collection

+In addition to any collections you create yourself, the `posts` collection is hard-coded into Jekyll.
+It exists whether you have a `_posts` directory or not.

+This is something to note when iterating through `site.collections` as you may need to filter it out.

+You may wish to use filters to find your collection: `{% raw %}{{ site.collections | where: "label", "myCollection" | first }}{% endraw %}`

 ### Creating a Collection

 * To use a Collection you first need to define it in your `_config.yml`.
 For example here’s a collection called `tareas`: